lisaong/katacoda-scenarios/docker/step2.md

-In this step, you will containerize the Node.js application.
+In this workshop, you will containerize the Node.js application.

-#### Stop the Node application

-In the terminal window, do `Ctrl+C` to stop the node process.
-Instead, we will walk through how to run the same application in a container.
+You may find the reference documentation helpful: https://docs.docker.com/engine/reference/commandline/cli/

 #### Create a new Dockerfile